pelican-plugins/image-preview-thumbnailer/README.md

 - `IMAGE_PREVIEW_THUMBNAILER_INSERTED_HTML` (optional, default: `<a href="{link}" target="_blank" class="preview-thumbnail"><img src="{thumb}" class="preview-thumbnail"></a>`) :
   the HTML code to be inserted after every link (`<a>`) to an image, in order to preview it
 - `IMAGE_PREVIEW_THUMBNAILER_IGNORE_404` (optional, default: `False`) :
-  avoid raising exceptions when links are found pointing to images but they end up in HTTP 404 errors
+  avoid raising exceptions that abort Pelican when links are found, pointing to images, but they end up in HTTP 404 errors
+- `SILENT_HTTP_ERRORS` (optional, default: `True`) :
+  avoid raising exceptions that abort Pelican when links are found, pointing to images, but they end up with an HTTP error, of any kind.
+An error log message is still produced.
 - `IMAGE_PREVIEW_THUMBNAILER_DIR` (optional, default: `thumbnails`) :
   directory where thumbnail images are stored
 - `IMAGE_PREVIEW_THUMBNAILER_EXCEPT_URLS` (optional) :